March 2014 Newsletter

 RSU 14 is taking part in a grant to raise awareness and attendance for students in grades k-5.
 The initiative is called “Count Me In”.
 To stay on track in school, students need to be present everyday.
 Missing 18 or more days of school in a year puts a child’s high school graduation at risk.
 Being absent for just two days a month of the school year can put a child behind academically.
 Please make school a priority with your child!
 What can parents do to help?
 Please make sure you schedule family vacations around school vacations.
 Also, please make any doctor or dentist appointments for the beginning or the end of the day or on Wednesdays.
 And finally, if you are unsure when to keep your child home from school when he/she is sick, please call Nurse Kristina.

-Yes, it is that time again!!
+Yes, it is still winter in Raymond!
 Please remember to send your child to school with hats, mittens, boots, snow pants and jackets.
 Also, please make sure your items are clearly marked with your child's name on them.
-We end up with so many hats and mittens at the end of the season that could be returned to their rightful owners.
-Please remember that students can not play in the snow if they do not have snow pants, boots and mittens.
-Winter in Maine is a wonderful time- we want all of our students to enjoy it!
+We end up with so many hats and mittens at the end of the season that could be returned.
+Spring in Maine feels a lot like winter this year!

 The RES Student Handbook contains important information regarding school policies, contact information, dates and times of important events.
 The handbook can be found on the RES website.
 Hard copies are available in the office.